 The Amarillo College Art Collective is open to anyone interested in the visual arts.
 Our focus is community outreach, campus visibility, and personal development.
 The Art Collective has held shows, hosted guest artists, created fundraisers and taken trips.

 Our goal is to foster interest in the arts at AC and in the larger community.

 Meetings are every other Monday at 2:00 PM in Russell Hall 122.

 For more information, please contact the club sponsor, Stephanie Jung at email@example.com

-The purpose of this organization shall be to enjoy and excel in singing vocal jazz and other literature, experimenting with arrangement and improvisation, refining performance technique including stage presence, and building collaborative skills both in rehearsal and performance.
+The purpose of this organization is to enjoy and excel in singing vocal jazz and other literature, experiment with arranging and improvisation, refine performance technique including stage presence, and build collaborative skills both in rehearsal and performance.

 Delta Psi Omega is the National Honorary Theater Society for community colleges artists all over the country.